Skip to main content

 Comparing Peptide Therapy to Exogenous Hormones

-A core principle of is its function as a bioregulatory tool.
+A core principle of peptide therapy is its function as a bioregulatory tool.
 It stimulates the body’s own production systems.
 This stands in contrast to traditional hormone replacement therapy (HRT) involving direct administration of recombinant human growth hormone (rhGH).
 While rhGH can be effective, it introduces an external supply of the hormone, which can override the body’s natural feedback loops.

 The table below outlines the key functional differences between these two approaches.